Healthy Carrot Cake

 * I used white wholewheat flour, for added nutrition.
 You can use any white or all-purpose flour.

-TO STORE: Leftover cake should be stored in the refrigerator, in a sealable container.
-It will keep well for up to 2 weeks.
+TO STORE: Leftover cake should be stored in an airtight container in the refrigerator for up to two weeks.

 Nutrition